Patent Attorney at Hanna Moore + Curley

 Ms Hally spent almost a decade in London working in private practice before returning to Ireland.
 She joined Hanna Moore + Curley in 2017.

 Ms Hally has experience dealing with clients ranging in size from university spin-out companies to major multinational companies.
 She practises in technologies in the general life sciences sector, including healthcare and pharmaceuticals, agritech, medtech and food technology on issues including drafting and prosecution of patent applications, supplementary protection certificates and plant variety rights, worldwide IP portfolio management/strategy, due diligence and opinion work.
 During her career, Ms Hally has been directly responsible for the patent portfolios of several major multinational companies.
 This unique insight into the workings of multinational corporations has added much to the breadth of her experience and expertise.

 Ms Hally is a fellow of the UK Chartered Institute of Patent Attorneys and a member of the Irish Association of Patent and Trademark Attorneys.
-She is the Irish representative on the European Patent Institute Biotechnology Committee and a regular attendee of the BIO Convention.
+She is the Irish representative on the European Patent Institute Biotechnology Committee and a regular attendee of the Biotechnology Innovation Organisation Convention.
 She has been regularly listed in IAM Patent 1000 and is a co-leader of the Irish Chapter of ChIPs.